You're here:

 Finally, exports are often included, too.
 In these cases, most goods and services for which you charge and collect VAT or GST at home, are actually zero-rated when exported out of the country.
 This keeps domestic goods attractive to international buyers.

-There are also effects for the producers of the goods, which we’ll explain in the next section!
+There are also effects for the producers of the goods, which we’ll explain in a later section!

 What is the difference between zero-rated and tax exempt?